-A District service fee went into effect on December 1, 2014.
-The District assesses a service fee based on the size of each customer’s water tap (see service fee comparison chart below).
-The service fee will be billed by Denver Water on each customer’s monthly water bill.
-The revenue will be collected by Denver Water and remitted to the District.
+The District assesses a monthly service fee based on the size of each customer’s water tap (see service fee chart below).
+The service fee is billed by Denver Water on each customer’s monthly water bill.
+The revenue is collected by Denver Water and remitted to the District.

 |5/8 – inch||1||$12.00|

 |3/4 – inch||1||$12.00|

 |1 – inch||2||$24.00|

 From 1996 through 2014, Southwest Metropolitan did not charge customers for reliable delivery of high-quality water obtained from Denver Water and distributed to customers, nor for collection and transportation of all wastewater discharged by District customers to South Platte Renew (the regional wastewater treatment plant).
 District operations were largely funded from income generated from the investment of reserve funds.

 Since then, there has been an extraordinary drop in interest rates, which has led to a decrease in annual interest revenue.
 This has caused the district to undergo operating deficits of approximately $1M per year.
 Since the district does not receive any property tax revenue from its customers, the board’s financial policy is to match annual service fee revenue with operating expenses.
 Although the fee is billed through Denver Water’s monthly water bill, this revenue may also be used for wastewater collection maintenance and repairs.